MySocialApp/mysocialapp-java-client/README.md

 # mysocialapp-java-client [![Release](https://jitpack.io/v/MySocialApp/mysocialapp-java-client.svg)](https://jitpack.io/#MySocialApp/mysocialapp-java-client)

+#### MySocialApp - Seamless Social Networking features for your app
-Official Kotlin and Java client to interact with apps made with [MySocialApp](https://mysocialapp.io) (turnkey iOS and Android social network app builder - SaaS).
+Official Java and Kotlin client to interact with apps made with [MySocialApp](https://mysocialapp.io)

 Note: This lib was made in Kotlin and can be used inside any Java and Android apps.

-# Why using it?

-MySocialApp is a very innovative way to have a turnkey native social network app for iOS and Android.
-Our API are open and ready to use for all your need inside one of our generated app or any thirds app.
+# What is MySocialApp?

+MySocialApp’s powerful API lets you quickly and seamlessly implement social networking features within your websites, mobile and back-end applications.
+Our API powers billions of requests for hundred of apps every month, delivering responses in under 100ms.

 ### What can you do?